- HB 136

 Hospitality Law 2018, Vol. II: Direct Shipping from Kentucky Distilleries and the Quota System

 In a historic and bold stroke, the Kentucky General Assembly passed a measure on April 2 that is viewed as a tremendous leap forward for the Kentucky bourbon industry.
-HB 400, now on the desk of Governor Matt Bevin to sign, clears the way for Kentucky distilleries to ship their products directly to the homes of distillery visitors.
+HB 400, signed by Governor Matt Bevin on April 13, 2018, clears the way for Kentucky distilleries to ship their products directly to the homes of distillery visitors.
 In light of the booming numbers of tourists flocking to Kentucky distilleries, these provisions are seen as an important way to leverage the interest in Kentucky bourbon and spread the cheer.

 HOUSE BILL 400 Direct Shipment and Subscription and Club Programs – Distilleries, Small Farm Wineries and Retailers